Blue's Clues: Cultural influence and impact

 Erin Ryan and her colleagues performed a 2009 study on the effect of the use of American Sign Language (ASL) in Blue's Clues episodes.
 They analyzed 16 episodes over two weeks for the content and frequency of the signs used and found a high incidence of ASL use by various characters, but that it was inconsistent, especially in the connection between English words and their corresponding signs.
 The purpose of signed communication and its connection with ASL and the Deaf community was also not clearly explained.
 The researchers speculated that hearing children with no previous ASL exposure would become familiar with ASL and with deaf people by these episodes, thus reducing the stigma attached to deafness and hard of hearing individuals.
 Based on other research about the positive effects of teaching ASL to hearing children, the researchers also speculated that it could lead to an increase of vocabulary skills and IQ, as well as improve interpersonal communication.
 They surmised that deaf children would feel more included and less isolated and have more opportunities to view positive models of ASL and deaf people.

 Georgene L. Troseth and her colleagues at Vanderbilt University studied how toddlers used information gained from prerecorded video and from interactions with a person through closed-circuit video, and found that two-year-old children did not learn as much from prerecorded videos because the videos lacked social cues and personal references.
 Two-year-olds who viewed a video with instructions about how to find a toy in an adjoining room from a non-interactive researcher did not use the information, even though they smiled and responded to questions.
 Troseth speculated that their research had implications for interactive educational shows like Blue's Clues, which although was "on the right track" because the host invited interaction with the show's viewers, did not provide children with the social cues to solve real-world problems.
 Troseth stated that repetition, repeated exposure, and familiarity with the show's host may increase children's ability to learn facts and to use strategies they learn from Blue's Clues to solve new problems.
 Her research suggested that Blue's Clues engaged young children and elicited their active participation because they mimicked social interaction.

 2019 revival

 On March 6, 2018, Nickelodeon announced a revival of the series, with a new host and 20 new episodes.
 An open casting call for the show's new host occurred in April, and production began in the summer of 2018.
 On September 13, 2018, it was announced that the show would be titled Blue's Clues & You!, and Josh Dela Cruz would be the host of the revival.
 The show premiered on November 11, 2019.

+It was cancelled and ended after five years, with the last episode released on September 27, 2024.